 Walking through the tombs of the pharaohs

 Overnight Flight1 night

 Giza & the Pyramids3 nights - hotel info

 Follow an Egyptologist through the “Wonder of the Ancient World”

 Your Tour Director, also a professional Egyptologist, is an expert in the history and anthropology of the regions on tour.
 Today, your Tour Director leads a fascinating tour of ancient Egypt.
 The Pyramids of Giza are the only “Wonder of the Ancient World” to have survived the modern era, and your guided sightseeing introduces you to the three pyramids here, including the stunning Great Pyramid of Cheops.
 Then, visit the enigmatic Sphinx before continuing to Saqqara, the pharaohs’ royal graveyard for more than 3,000 years.
 Dinner is included this evening.

 Hop on a camel, watch the sun set over the Sphinx, it’s up to you

 Today is yours to explore Giza on your own.
-Or, join our optional excursion to Alexandria (weather permitting), where you’ll see the new Library of Alexandria, the Catacombs, Montassa and
+Or, join our optional excursion to Alexandria (weather permitting), where you’ll see the new Library of Alexandria, the Catacombs, Montassa and the amphitheater.